mrlaliff93/minimal-mistakes/_posts/2017-06-18-rhetological_fallacies_deduction.md

 ![image-right](http://i.imgur.com/sAFfCQs.png){: .align-right}
 Assuming because two opposing arguments have merits, the answer must lie somewhere between them.

-*“I know that this is our first date and you think that i should pay for the dinner.
+*“I know that this is our first date and you think that i should pay.
 I think a fair compromise would be to split the bill in half."*
 {: .text-center}